Integrated Primary Care: An Introductory Curriculum

 - Modules can be used collectively or separately, depending on program needs and interests.

-- There are 4 “Foundation modules” (see below for description).
+- There are 4 “Foundational modules” (see below for description).

 - Numerous “Topic (subject) modules” complete the curriculum (see below for description).